-Missouri is unique in that it offers a yearly anniversary window where Medicare supplement owners can change plans without medical underwriting.
-The window begins 30 days before your anniversary date and lasts 30 days after.
+Missouri is unique as it offers a yearly anniversary window when you can purchase a new Medicare supplement without medical underwriting.
+The window begins 30 days before your policy anniversary date and lasts 30 days after.

 Your new insurance company has to accept you during your anniversary window.
 They cannot deny coverage nor impose any waiting periods on preexisting conditions so long as you are going to a like or lesser plan.
 You will be required to show proof that your existing coverage is in-force and paid-up.
 Many states have no such anniversary rule – so this is a great way to lower your supplemental premiums in Missouri each year.

 It’s also important to know that Missouri is an Issue Age state for Medicare supplement insurance.
 Your rates cannot increase as you get older.
 They can only go up with normal yearly increases passed on (and approved by the Missouri Department of Insurance) each year.
 You can not be singled out for an increase either.
 When an insurance company raises rates, they do so for everyone in your block of business.
 As and aside, we see Plan G and Plan N rates increase less quickly than Plan F in most cases.